kokonnchee/IoTSecSim/README.md

 # IoTSecSim - A Framework for Modelling and Simulation of Security in Internet of Things

-The project proposes a framework which focuses on IoT security.
-The main goals of our framework are:
+The project is focusing on building a framework of IoT security.
+Our main goals are:
-1. to model and simulate cyber-attacks and defences in IoT networks; and
+1. to model IoT attacks and defences in an emulated IoT networks; and
-2. to evaluate the effectiveness of different defence techniques with using various security metrics.
+2. to evaluate the impact of different defence techniques on IoT attacks by using multiple security metrics.

-This framework supports **creation of IoT networks** with various types of IoT devices and network topologies, **modelling of malware attacks** against IoT networks and **evaluation of relevant defences**.
-The simulation software provides great flexibility and adaptability to users and can be extended with new modules to investigate newly discovered malware attacks and defences.
+This framework can **create IoT networks** with different settings and configurations on IoT devices and network topologies, **model malware attacks** against the emulated IoT networks and **evaluate relevant defences**.
+The simulation software is built with the aim to offer flexibility and adaptability to users.
+Also, it can be extended with new features and functionalities to simulate recent discovered malware attacks and defences.

 ## Framework Illustration
 ![IoTSecSim framework](https://github.com/kokonnchee/IoTSecSim/blob/main/framework.png?raw=true)